About Us

 We determined from the get-go to pay all our contributors for their work, and have been true to our word.

 The four editors of the journal - writers ourselves - work completely voluntarily to bring each issue to print.
 Issue One was published thanks to a successful crowdfunding campaign.
-We are thankful for the financial support of Cork City Council which, along with the individual donations via the 'Buy us a Coffee' scheme, and a donation from an anonymous benefactor, has enabled us to bring issue two to fruition.
+We are thankful for the financial support of Cork City Council which, along with the individual donations via the 'Buy us a Coffee' scheme, and a donation from an anonymous benefactor, has enabled us to bring issue three to fruition.

-Issue Two is out now.
+Issue Three is out now.

 Follow us on social media @the4facedliar